- How does Hotjar's script affect page load?

-- At regular short intervals, every 100ms or 10 times per second, the cursor position and scroll position are recorded.
-Clicks are recorded when they happen, capturing the position of the cursor relative to the element being clicked.
+- At regular short intervals, every 100ms or ten times per second, the cursor position and scroll position are recorded.
+Clicks are recorded when they happen, capturing the cursor's position relative to the clicked element.
 These functions do not affect a user's experience as they only capture the location of the pointer when a click happens or every 100ms.
-The events are sent to the Hotjar servers through frames within the websocket.
+The events are sent to the Hotjar servers through frames within the WebSocket.
 This method is more efficient than sending XHR requests at regular intervals.

-- When it comes to Recordings, changes to the page are captured using the MutationObserver API which is built-in into every modern browser.
+- For Recordings, changes to the page are captured using the MutationObserver API, which is already included in every modern browser.
 This makes it efficient since the change itself is already happening on the page.
-The browser MutationObserver API allows us to record this change which we then parse and also send through the websocket.
+The browser MutationObserver API allows us to record this change which we then parse and send through the WebSocket.

 Why does my page speed test tell me my site is slow with Hotjar?

 Tests such as Google's PageSpeed can tell you a lot about how your page loads.
-We recognize how important it can be to understand and optimize page-load in this way.
-It is important to understand what these reports tell you, and what is or isn't an issue that needs to be resolved.
+We recognize the importance of understanding and optimizing page load in this way.
+It is essential to understand what these reports tell you and what is or isn't an issue that needs to be resolved.

 If we need to review the speed of your page, our support team will use webpagetest.org.
-The reports from webpagetest.org will show you when the page was interactive for users and when the document load has been completed.
+The reports from webpagetest.org will show you when the page was interactive for users and when the document load was completed.
 Here's an example of a page without the Hotjar tracking code.

-This page is interactive at around 0.4 seconds and completes loading in around 1 second.
+This page is interactive at around 0.4 seconds and completes loading in about 1 second.

-This is the same page with a Hotjar tracking code added:
+Below is the same page with the Hotjar Tracking Code added:

-Hotjar script loads asynchronously in two parts, with the first part containing the settings for your site.
-In the image above this loads at Step (3).
-The rest of the content for the site then loads (4-6) before the Hotjar script resumes downloading (7).
+Hotjar's script loads asynchronously in two parts, with the first part containing the settings for your site.
+In the image above, this loads at step 3.
+The rest of the content for the site then loads through steps 4-6, before the Hotjar script resumes downloading at step 7.

-When a tool like the Google Page Speed Test measures a site with Hotjar installed, it includes the time that Hotjar takes to request the full batch of modules from our servers, as well the time we start to send data back.
-This is an inaccurate picture of your site's speed because your site has finished loading and Hotjar is only sending back analytics data.
+When tools like Google Page Speed Test measure a site with Hotjar installed, they include the time Hotjar takes to request the entire batch of modules from our servers, and the time we start to send data back.
+This is an inaccurate picture of your site's speed because your site will have finished loading and Hotjar is only sending back analytics data.